 1780 - (Sept 3) Henry Laurens is captured by the British on his way to the Netherlands and is imprisoned in the Tower of London.

-1781 - (Nov-Dec) American forces under Gen. Nathanael Greene retake most of South Carolina and advance to within fifteen miles of Charles Town.
+1781 - (Nov-Dec) American forces under Major General Nathanael Greene retake most of South Carolina and advance to within fifteen miles of Charlestown.

-1781 - (Dec) When news reaches London of Washinton's defeat of Cornwallis at Yorktown, the British Parliament resolves to bring the war to an end.
+1781 - (Dec) When news reaches London of Washington's defeat of Lord Cornwallis at Yorktown, VA, the British Parliament resolves to bring the war to an end.

 1782 - (Dec 14) Defeated British Army marches out of city, ending the occupation.